hdShang/arxiv-daily/docs/cs-RO/2025-06-01/papers/250600982v2-robust-and-safe-multi-agent-reinforcement-learning-with-communicatio.md

 ---
 layout: default
-title: Robust and Safe Multi-Agent Reinforcement Learning with Communication for Autonomous Vehicles: From Simulation to Hardware
+title: "Robust and Safe Multi-Agent Reinforcement Learning with Communication for Autonomous Vehicles: From Simulation to Hardware"
 ---

 # Robust and Safe Multi-Agent Reinforcement Learning with Communication for Autonomous Vehicles: From Simulation to Hardware